 Adaptation Dye-Job: Suika's sprites in fighting games represent her with brown hair, however, her artwork shows her with light orange hair.
 Her sprite in Double Spoiler confirms that her hair color is more orange than brown.
 Though, fanworks sometimes depict her as blonde or brunette, depending on the artist's preferences or color judgements.

-Badass: She tore the Celestials a new one so badly that they had to give up a chunk of Heaven to her just to make her stop.
+Badass: She tore Tenshi a new one so badly that she had to give up a chunk of Heaven to her just to make Suika stop.

 Chained by Fashion: Her wrists and the back of her hair sports shackles and short chains, and these chains are connected to geometric shapes.